Our Curriculum Principles and values

 The education of the children extends well beyond the classroom.
 We offer an excellent range of extra-curricular clubs including dance, drama, ukulele, rock band, comic, coding, multi-sports, Spanish and football.
 Teachers organise regular educational visits for their children to support their learning.
 We regularly compete in local school sports’ competitions and offer two residential trips for the children, one in Year 5 and one in Year 6.

-The year is enriched by many focus weeks and days where children have the opportunity to be immersed in a particular curriculum area.
-These include World Philosophy Day, Number Day, Fairtrade Fortnight, Book Week, Arts Week and Science Week
+The year is enriched by many focus weeks and days where children have the opportunity to be immersed in a particular curriculum area or citizenship theme.
+These include Diversity Week, Good to Be Me Week, World Philosophy Day, Number Day, Fairtrade Fortnight, Book Week, Arts Week and Science Week

 Global Citizenship is at the heart of our school and our relationships.
 It runs as an important theme through many areas of the curriculum and is actively promoted through a range of activities, opportunities and responsibilities at the school.
-Class and school councils develop pupil voice and active involvement in school improvements.
+Class and school councils, a Learning Leader group, an Equalities Team and an Eco Team develop pupil voice and active involvement in school improvements.

 We have been awarded Enhanced Healthy Schools Status by the government, which means we have developed an ethos, curriculum and a range of opportunities for the children which support the physical and emotional well-being of the children very effectively.